Ilyafalkon/SudokuSolver/README.md

 # SudokuSolver
-Task is to have a solved Sudoku in the output.
+A task is to have a solved Sudoku puzzle in the output.

 ### Input.
 ```